 WHAT ARE WORK ETHICS?

 The dictionary definition of work ethics is a principle that hard work is intrinsically virtuous and worthy of reward.
 Wikipedia has a slight deviation adding a moral benefit and inherent value that strengthens character and abilities.
 That Wikipedia definition is considered to be closer, but an element relating to success is missing.
 The phrase “and is an inseparable element in attaining enlightenment and self-worth,” should be added.
 This makes work ethic a fundamental facet of human achievement and happiness.

 It is that important, and yet, it is not really taught in academia.
 There are no significant seminars on how to acquire, achieve, or foster work ethic.
-The only places where it is addressed in any significant degree is in the home and in the work-place.
+The only places where it is addressed in any significant degree is in the home and in the workplace.
 Some religions touch on it.
 Some economic methodologies reward it, such as capitalism, where the harder one works usually yields greater wealth.
-Some methodologies reduce work ethic in favor of a central body that determines what is needed distributes a regulated amount of resources.
+Some methodologies reduce work ethic in favor of a central body that determines what is needed distributes a regulated number of resources.

 b.
 How to Create and Develop Good Work Ethics.

 Work ethic needs to be started as soon as a child is able to walk and continue until retirement or death.
 It has two major components.
 Doing work for significant amount of time on a repetitious basis.
 Work is defined by engineers as transferring energy from one object to another.
 It includes transfer of energy between brain cells, i.e., mental work.